Bang1338/wordle-today/TOMORROW.md

 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "R"
+  Ends with the letter "Y"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  The point of the celestial sphere, directly opposite the zenith; inferior pole of the horizon; point of the celestial sphere directly under the place of observation.
+  Making a noise, especially a loud unpleasant sound
 </details>

 ## ANSWER